 Why is it called the dollar smile?

 The name comes from the shape implied by the framework.
-Dollar strength tends to appear at both ends of the macro spectrum, with relative weakness in the middle, producing a smile-like pattern rather than a straight-line relationship.
+Dollar strength tends to appear at both ends of the macro spectrum, with relative weakness in the middle, which creates a smile-like pattern rather than a straight-line relationship.

 Does dollar smile theory mean the dollar is almost always strong?